Illinois Fighting Illini football: Lou Tepper era (1992–1996)

 Lou Tepper was promoted from defensive coordinator to head coach of the Illinois in 1992.
 Tepper was the first Illinois coach since Robert Zuppke to win or tie both of his first two meetings against Michigan.
 The 1992 game, a 22–22 tie, ended Michigan's 19-game conference winning streak.

 Tepper was involved in a series of controversial moves associated with the recruitment of blue-chip quarterback Chris Redman in 1994 and 1995.
 Redman stated that he had committed to Illinois based on the recruiting efforts of Illini offensive coordinator and former NFL Pro Bowl quarterback Greg Landry.
 Tepper ignited a controversy when he unexpectedly fired Landry the day after Redman signed his letter of commitment.
 Tepper denied any attempt to deceive Redman about Landry's future at Illinois and eventually released Redman from his commitment.
 It would later emerge that Landry had allegedly been soliciting an NFL job behind Tepper's back.
 The departures of Landry and Redman and the manner in which they left had damaged Tepper's reputation among fans and media.
 The NCAA decided to void the LOC based on the unusual circumstances, allowing Redman five full years of eligibility and no transfer restrictions.
 Tepper hired former Ball State head coach and veteran Big Ten assistant Paul Schudel as Landry's replacement.
 The hiring of Schudel marked the fourth time in six years that the Illini had made a change at offensive coordinator.

 Despite Tepper's abilities as a defensive coach, he only put together only two winning seasons in his six years in Champaign.
 His teams were unable to match the moderate success the Illini had enjoyed under Mackovic and Mike White, and the Illini got progressively worse over his tenure.
 They placed fourth in the Big Ten Conference in Tepper's first full season, 1992, and finished in fourth, fifth, seventh, and ninth in his remaining years.
 Tepper was fired after the 1996 season, when the Illini went 2–9 with a 1–7 conference record.
-In spite of the negative press however, over Tepper's record at Illinois, no subsequent Illini football head coach has matched Tepper's winning percentage (.456 overall, .461 conference).